qinnzou/DeepCrack/README.md

 Zou Q, Zhang Z, Li Q, Qi X, Wang Q and Wang S, DeepCrack: Learning Hierarchical Convolutional Features for Crack Detection, IEEE Transactions on Image Processing, vol. 28, no. 3, pp. 1498--1512, 2019.

+ -  Abstract: Cracks are typical line structures that are of interest in many computer-vision applications.
+In practice, many cracks, e.g., pavement cracks, show poor continuity and low contrast, which bring great challenges to image-based crack detection by using low-level features.
+In this paper, we propose DeepCrack-an end-to-end trainable deep convolutional neural network for automatic crack detection by learning high-level features for crack representation.
+In this method, multi-scale deep convolutional features learned at hierarchical convolutional stages are fused together to capture the line structures.
+More detailed representations are made in larger scale feature maps and more holistic representations are made in smaller scale feature maps.
+We build DeepCrack net on the encoder-decoder architecture of SegNet and pairwisely fuse the convolutional features generated in the encoder network and in the decoder network at the same scale.
+We train DeepCrack net on one crack dataset and evaluate it on three others.
+The experimental results demonstrate that DeepCrack achieves F -measure over 0.87 on the three challenging datasets in average and outperforms the current state-of-the-art methods.

 # Network Architecture
 ![image](https://github.com/qinnzou/deepcrack/blob/master/figures/network.png)
 # Some Results